Privacy Notice

 |

-Purpose – Your medical record will be shared with the (East Grinstead & Crawley Down PCN) in order that they can provide direct care services to the patient population.
+Purpose – Your medical record will be shared with the Judges Close, Ship Street and Crawley Down Surgeries in order that they can provide direct care services to the patient population.
+Legal Basis -

 Processor – Judges Close, Ship Street and Crawley Down |